(Re)Imagine

 About the Author

-Tarun is an Analyst at Acuity Knowledge Partners, having three years of experience in Investment Banking team.
+Tarun is an Associate at Knowledge Partners, having more than three years of experience in Investment Banking team.
 Currently, part of Financial Institutions Group team, with a focus on Insurance sector supporting a Global Investment Bank.
-He holds a Post Graduate Diploma in Management in Finance and Analytics from JAGSOM Bangalore
+He holds a Post Graduate Diploma in Management in Finance and Analytics from JAGSOM Bangalore.

 post image 2 Blog